- Reporting an advertisement

 If you’re not yet a member of our online community, join the conversation:

-Respect the Original Intent: Don't Tamper with Meetups
+Respect the Original Intent: Don't Tamper with Groups or Events

-Converting a Meetup group, changing Meetup events, or adding Meetup events, so they no longer align with the expectations and purpose set by the organizer and leadership team, is prohibited on the grounds that it is misleading.
+Converting a group or changing or adding events, so they no longer align with the expectations and purpose set by the organizer and leadership team, is prohibited on the grounds that it is misleading.

 Message Respectfully: Don't Spam Members